Finn-Land/IoTCourseMP/Teamfolder/Group1/exercises/exercise05/README.md

 First, we went to the https://gw.iotempire.net website and accessed the configuration folder while connected to our RaspberryPi Wifi.
 Once there, we createde a new Node by creating a folder and renaming it.
 Then modified the setup.cpp file to add a button and LED functionality.

+We created a node-red flow that reads the topic "thebests/#" and debugs its state.

 After that, we used mqtt_listen on the RaspberryPi Shell, and the result was thet whenever we pressed or released the button attached to the ESP32, the shell would print a message.

 ### How to begin